A representative of Western State College of Law will contact you shortly to discuss your interest in our program.

 Need financial assistance?
 Applying for financial aid can be a daunting process.
 We're here to help!
 Our Student Finance Office works hard to help you identify and coordinate the resources you need to finance your legal education.
-Visit Financial Aid
+Financial aid is available to those who qualify.
+Visit Financial Aid.

 Western State requires a non-refundable tuition deposit to reserve your place in the entering class.
 This $300 deposit is payable by check or credit card by April 1.
 (For later admits, please see your admit letter for the due date of this deposit.)
 A second deposit of $200 is due on June 2.
 The second deposit must be paid prior to registration for classes.
 Both payments will be applied toward your first semester tuition.